kevo-speyer/rrhh_etl/README.md

 # README

-This project is meant to perform Extrat Transform and Load (ETL) operations.
+This project is a simple package to develop your Extract Transform and Load (ETL) operations.

 ## QuickStart: